spaceml-org/floodmapper/tutorial/05_DOWNLOADING_AND_MAPPING.md

-At this point, each valid grid position in the GCP bucket contains raster maps of water and cloud probability, alongside vectorised versions of these that have been created by applying a threshold operations.
+At this point, each valid grid position in the GCP bucket contains raster maps of water and cloud probability.
 Each satellite overpass gives rise to a map, meaning that there may be a time-series of maps for each grid patch (depending on how many times the satellites passed over).

 ```